 Quick Answer: After cancellation of employment visa in UAE, you receive a grace period of 30 days to either depart the country, find a new employer and transfer your visa, or change your visa status.
-If you stay beyond this window without a valid status, overstay fines in UAE after cancellation apply at AED 25 per day.
+If you stay beyond this window without a valid status, overstay fines in UAE after cancellation apply at AED 50 per day, plus a one-time AED 200 exit permit processing fee.
 The rules after visa cancellation in UAE vary slightly depending on whether the visa was stamped, the type of cancellation, and the emirate of sponsorship.

 Losing a job or ending an employment contract in the UAE raises immediate questions about what comes next.Â